-Newer and nicer cars have become a little more affordable in the recent years.
+Newer and nicer cars have become a little more affordable in recent years.
 Car owners have the option to buy with a loan or lease a car.
 From 0% APR for the first 12 months to 0-down payments, dealerships make it easier for you to get a brand-new car.
 For the rest of us, a used-car is still in the budget.
 Good news if you’re one of those people!
 TFC Title Loans will tell you how used-car values are dropping.

-Supply and demand has started to put a dent in used-car prices.
-New-car sales have been on the rise which means a lot more of used cars hiding in the marketplace which leads to lower prices.
+Supply and demand have started to put a dent in used-car prices.
+New-car sales have been on the rise which means a lot more used cars hiding in the marketplace which leads to lower prices.
 Long loan terms and dropping values are also forcing a spike in the “upside-down” borrowers (people owe more than the car is worth).

 While it may not be great news for everyone, it is good for those who are trying to shop for used cars.
 There are some great values out there.
-The average trading is at 34% off the original price, opposed to 26% in 2012.
+The average trading is at 34% off the original price, as opposed to 26% in 2012.

 Buying a brand-new Impala will cost you about $30,000, but if you contact your local dealer you could about half that amount.
 The Kelley Blue Book lists a fair market range for a 2016 Impala LT starting at $15,998 and will go just over $20,000.
-On different trim levels, the LTZ is around $20,000 and get up to $25,000 for V6 cars which is cheaper than brand-new Impala Premiers.
+On different trim levels, the LTZ is around $20,000 and get up to $25,000 for V6 cars which are cheaper than brand-new Impala Premiers.

 While its savings may not be as drastic as other sedans, but there are still some savings.
 A 2016 model WRX will range around $20,000, which is still a $10,000 savings over a new one.
 An excellent condition car can grow up to $23,000.